Shaamallow/Shaamallow/README.md

 - 📫 How to reach me **eyal.benaroche@gmail.com**

 - 📄 Know about my experiences [LinkedIn](https://www.linkedin.com/in/eyal-benaroche/)

+- 🗾 Intern at Fujitsu in Tokyo starting from 05/06

 - ⚡ Fun fact **I know how to make a droplet sound with my mouth**